Kristen Luong Aug 25, 2024

 4. Experienced, Self-Organizing Teams

 Agile methodologies rely heavily on the competence and collaboration of self-organizing teams.
 If your team members are experienced, capable of autonomous decision-making, and excel in communication and problem-solving, they will thrive in an Agile environment.
-A team that can take ownership of tasks and manage itself effectively is crucial for Agile success.
+A team that is proficient in all programming languages and self-sufficient will decide your success.

 5. Innovative and Experimental Initiatives